coobird/thumbnailator/README.md

 change at any time.*

 # License
-Thumbnailtor is released under the MIT License.
+Thumbnailator is released under the MIT License.